 Of course fiber is faster and more reliable than any other type of internet connection.
 But as Bernie Hill’s of the Broadband Commission points out it would cost $100 million or more to run fiber to every house in Louisa County.
 Nor did Mr. Ogg or Adams seem to have the slightest idea where that kind of money would come from, other than an abiding faith in the magical properties of the free market.

-Not that it will ever happen, any more than the Board is likely to fast track the County’s current broadband project.
-And given how grudgingly they approved funding for its initial phase, it remains to be seen how successful they will be in balancing that same growing voter discontent over a lack of access to broadband against future requests for the remaining $ 4 to 4.5 million need to bring wireless and presumably high speed internet to Louisa County over the course of the next few years.
+Not that it will ever happen, any more than the Board is likely to fast track the County’s current broadband project without considerable push back from the voters.
+And given how grudgingly they approved funding for its initial phase, it remains to be seen how successful they will be in balancing that same voter discontent over a lack of access to broadband against future requests for the remaining $ 4 to 4.5 million need to bring wireless and presumably high speed internet to Louisa County over the course of the next few years.

 Perhaps they're convinced that the County's two most trusted sycophants ...
 I mean Board members will be re-elected, and that by putting all their eggs into one basket in an effort to unseat Stephanie Koren in the Mineral district they will have enough toadies on the board to make this “problem” go away.

 What got left out of the CV’s narrative about Broadband, and the Boards behaviors, were the questions of; who’s behind this sudden push and who really benefits?
-Had they bothered to conduct any basic research, no doubt they would have found Americans for Prosperity hiding under any rocks they turned over.
+Had they bothered to conduct any basic research, no doubt they would have found organizations such as Americans for Prosperity hiding under most of the rocks they turned over.

-So why would anyone listen to these guys shills for one of the Koch brothers spin-offs?
+So why would anyone listen to these guys shill for one of the Koch brothers spin-offs?

 Because AFP and a host of other dark money groups are determined to seize control of the Commonwealth at every level imaginable; backing candidates like Duane Adams in Louisa, John McGuire in the States 56th district, along with Gillespie’s unholy trinity of extremists.
 Knowing full well they will respond to their dog whistles, because they have grown accustomed to decades worth of resentment.

-And they will respond to those resentful dog whistles with incoherent rage, boiling over with frustration that their life isn’t going well, and they have no internet.
+And their base will respond with incoherent rage, boiling over with frustration that their life isn’t going well, and they have no internet.
 And since resentment is the only “solution” Republicans have to offer, don’t let them use it to fool you into believing that local government being involved in bringing high speed internet into the county is somehow a fool’s game.

 When in fact, had the County not taken up this issue, and gotten the ball rolling, we wouldn’t be hearing a peep about this from Mr. Adams or his AFP surrogates, because it would have no longer been a divisive enough issue.